 Your Personal Tutor can provide advice about the options available to you for changing your course.
 The Programme Leader of your current course will also be able to provide advice about these options.
 If the courses are related, you may even be able to transfer credits from the modules you’ve already completed.

 Please note that, if you withdraw from your course during an academic year, this may affect your funding and you may become liable to pay pro rata charges for the weeks you have attended.
 Further information can be found on the Pro Rata Charges page.
+To understand any impact on funding, read our withdrawal guidance leaflet (PDF).

 If you wish to apply for an extended break from your course for medical or personal reasons, please speak to your Personal Tutor about interrupted study and the options that may be available to you.
 You may be asked to provide evidence to support your application.
+Rather than leaving your course, this option allows you to take some time out to deal with any medical or personal reasons that may be affecting your studies before returning when you feel ready.

 When you’re facing difficulties in your personal life, it can be difficult to focus on your studies and achieve your best.
 If you’re finding it difficult to cope or you’re experiencing issues that are affecting your personal well-being, please speak to us for help and support.